 Dogs love a refreshing swim in the pool or lake, especially when a game of fetch is involved.
 Remember dogs will get tired while swimming, just like a human, and they don’t always have the forethought to take a break.
 Alleviate your worries by investing in a canine life jacket for whenever your dog is participating in water activities.
-A strong handle is featured on most, so you can easily lift your dog from the water to safety.
+Most life jackets have a strong handle, so you can easily lift your dog from the water to safety.

-A picnic with family and friends is full of delicious snacks—many of which are fed to our dogs as treats.
-Though fun to give, treats contain extra calories that put your dog at risk of obesity, a concerning condition in veterinary medicine.
-Additionally, some foods safe for humans are hazardous for dogs.
-For example, onions and garlic are toxic to dogs though commonly found in salads or dips.
-On the other paw, some fruits make nutritious pet snacks.
-Excessive salt or fat (such as in hot dogs or hamburger grease) spikes blood pressure and causes pancreatitis.
-Treating dogs is fun and supports the human-animal bond, so bring a cup of dog food to the party to use instead of human food.
+A picnic with family and friends is full of delicious snacks—many of which we feed to our dogs as treats.
+Though fun to give, treats contain extra calories that put your dog at risk of weight gain.
+Additionally, some foods that are safe for humans are hazardous for dogs.
+For example, onions and garlic are toxic to dogs.
+On the other hand, some fruits make nutritious snacks for dogs.
+Watch out for excessive salt or fat, such as in hot dogs or hamburger grease, which can spike blood pressure and lead to pancreatitis.
+If you plan to treat your dog at a party, bring a cup of dog food with you to use instead of human food.

-Be mindful of your dog’s stress level when perusing a festival.
+Be mindful of your dog’s stress level at summer festivals.
 Hundreds of new people and dogs can be frightening.
-When your dog acts concerned (excessive panting, barking, whimpering, cowering, charging), take a break from the activity to prevent fear-biting and subdue anxiety.
+When your dog acts concerned (excessive panting, barking, whimpering, cowering, charging), take a break from the activity.
 Additionally, when the sun is shining, asphalt and concrete constantly absorb energy and reach scalding temperatures.
 Even though your dog’s paw pads are covered with thick skin, excessive heat will still hurt and cause damage.
 Protect your dog’s feet by walking on grass and limiting time on pavement.
 Learn more about how to protect your dog’s paws this summer.

-When exercising on hot days, remember dogs can over-exert themselves and develop heat stroke just like humans.
+When exercising on hot days, remember dogs can over-exert themselves and develop heatstroke just like humans.
 Heatstroke occurs when the body’s rising temperature overwhelms its cooling mechanism.
-For dogs this mechanism is panting, which uses the same principle as sweating: The evaporation of water from the body cools it.
-While evaporation cools, it also leads to dehydration if insufficient water is available or consumed to balance the losses.
+For dogs, this mechanism is panting, which uses the same principle as sweating: the evaporation of water helps cool the body down.
+While evaporation cools, it also leads to dehydration if your dog does not drink enough water to balance the water lost through evaporation.
 Evaluate how rapidly your dog is panting as your hike progresses.
 Be sure to take frequent breaks and offer ample fresh water throughout the hike.
-If you think your dog has heatstroke, get your dog into a cooler environment, such as a cold stream or air-conditioned car, then immediately bring your companion to the vet.
+If you think your dog has heatstroke, get them into a cooler environment, such as a cold stream or air-conditioned car, then immediately bring your companion to the veterinarian.
 Heatstroke can be life-threatening, so know the signs.
 Be prepared when hiking with your dog.